vvoffsec/Tic-Tac-Toe/README.md

 # Set up
 - Clone the repo
 - Open the project in visual studio code
 - run g++ main.cpp -o main in the terminal

+#General Info
+- check the tutorial for info on how to move
+- stats will save